 Most people spend their time online, so even as a small business, it is essential to have a website, as it is your digital storefront.

 When you build your website, it should have a consistent brand image.
 Make sure that it has a professional appearance, and visitors will easily find information about your products and services.
 It should provide the best user experience, so visitors will keep coming back.
+It is also important to implement an SEO strategy to ensure your website ranks well on Google.

 Even as a small business, you can start building your brand image.
 Know who you are and why you created your business in the first place.
 Identify your target client and design your brand based on how you can address their needs.